dantpro/___ad-tier-adm/README.md

 Next step is to create groups that will be used for different purposes.
 The "**group-creation.csv**" file contains all default groups needed for a basic tiering model.
 You can add extra groups as you desire in the same format.

 ## Prerequisites
-Again you will have to correct the domain name, but this time in the CSV file.
-Open the CSV file in a text editor and replace the same values as in step 1.
+- Again you will have to correct the domain name, but this time in the CSV file.
+Open the CSV file in a text editor and replace the same values as in step 1 to match you domain.
+- Store the script file (Create-Groups.ps1) and the CSV file (group-creation.csv) in the same folder.
+The script looks for the CSV file in the root where the script is executed.
+If you use ISE, go to the location of the script, for example: ```cd c:\temp```

 Example:
 ```
 Name,Path,GroupScope,GroupCategory